 So instead of doubling the step of organizing and reviewing, I’ve decided to swap the element that is truly a CORE of your productivity.
-This way CORE system, doesn’t look as much as the system.
-It looks more like you’re running a tiny company with a big potential to explode, and you being it’s CEO.
+This way CORE system doesn’t look as much as the system.
+It looks more like you’re running a tiny company with a big potential to explode, and you being its CEO.

 When you start outsourcing, you’re literally adding up hours to your days.
 Hours not doing things you didn’t want to, while effectively clearing your mind for more creative tasks.

-My personal experience as an outsourced labour
+My personal experience as an outsourced labor

 Impact of my experience

 That is the big reason why I am a proponent of outsourcing.
-This way people who live in developed country are offered an opportunity to start up a business without hiring expensive personal, while at the same time, you’re feeding a families across the planet, and putting that untapped energy to work.
+This way people who live in the developed country are offered an opportunity to start up a business without hiring expensive personal, while at the same time, you’re feeding families across the planet, and putting that untapped energy to work.

 Outsourcing is a win-win scenario

-When I talked with my good friend Ali, CEO of Efficise, we were debating is outsourcing a win-win scenario, and to both satisfaction we came to the positive conclusion.
+When I talked with my good friend Ali, CEO of Efficise, we were debating is outsourcing a win-win scenario, and to both satisfaction, we came to the positive conclusion.
 Outsourcing is an effective bridge to correcting market inefficiencies and empowering the people across the globe.